OpenTree-Education/rhizone-lms/.github/ISSUE_TEMPLATE/issue-template.md

 ## Actual behaviour

-_Describe the what the code currently does..._
+_Describe what the code currently does..._

 ## Steps to reproduce